-The kitchen was a good size (about 16ft by 8ft), but had just one small window at one end of the room.
+The kitchen was a good size (about 16ft by 8ft), but had just one small window at the skinny end of the room.
 This meant that it was always pretty dark in there, and not somewhere we particularly wanted to hang out.
-We like to barbecue, but to get outside you have to walk through the utility room and right along the back of the house to the patio area.
+We like to barbecue, but to get outside you had to walk past the kitchen through the utility room and right along the back of the house to the patio area.

 Fortunately for us, my father-in-law has an account at Howden’s, the trade only kitchen supplier.
 They also offer a kitchen design service, and happily supply the plans up front.
 So that part was nailed.

 Although I was quickly able to establish that we didn’t need Planning Permission as we weren’t extending the space, we suspected that the wall we wanted to remove was structural.
 We therefore needed to get a Structural Engineer to come and take a look.
 Before visiting, the Structural Engineer asked us to make a couple of holes in the ceiling, so that he could see the joists.
 We duly did this, but then when he arrived he said we needed to make some more.
 So we now had several large holes in our dining room, kitchen and hallway ceilings.
 No going back from here!